 ITD determined a vital document is any document that conveys information critically affecting the ability for the recipient/customer to make decisions about his or her participation in the program.
-In addition to the list of documents in Appendix C, ITD translates all necessary vital documents as needed.
+ITD translates all necessary vital documents as needed.
 Customers may request translation service if not available in the language needed by contacting the ITD Office of Civil Rights.